SensesProject/land-use/src/assets/text/en.md

 ### Calorie supply

-Higher per-capita incomes increase the per-capita calorie intake and shift the dietary patterns towards animal-based and processed products.
+Higher per-capita incomes increase the per-capita calorie intake and shift the dietary patterns towards meat and dairy products.

 +++ pressure 3

 ### Demand

-Higher per-capita calory intake combined with a growing population increases the global demand for these resources.
-Indirectly they also increase the demand for feed and supply chain loss.
+Higher per-capita calorie intake combined with a growing population increases the global demand for crops and livestock products.

 +++ pressure 4

 ### Prices

-While prices for agricultural products fluctuate, for many products, there is also an overall increase reflecting the heightened demand.
+While prices for agricultural products fluctuate, for many products, there is also an overall increase reflecting the increased demand.

 +++ pressure 5